tc1236231/MinneTransit/README.md

 ### Home Page

 This is where the user can put in a stop number and see the routes passing through that stop along with their schedules.
-For a stop, the user can filter for certain routes only, bookmark that stop for easy access and use later, and set notifications.
+For a stop, the user can filter for certain routes, bookmark for easy access and use later, and set notifications.

 ### Map Page